Idan-Levin/idan-levin.github.io/_posts/2024-02-09- Chinese Whispers, Trust Entropy, and Why Blockchains Matter.md

 ## 'Don't trust, verify'

 'Don't trust, verify' is a phrase often heard in blockchain contexts.
-Public blockchains like Bitcoin and Ethereum allow users to verify the state (e.g., Bitcoin holdings) independently by running their own nodes, reducing reliance on third parties, and shortening the trust chain.
+Public blockchains like Bitcoin and Ethereum allow users to verify the network state (e.g., Bitcoin holdings) independently by running their own nodes, reducing reliance on third parties, and shortening the trust chain.

 However, using Bitcoin still involves trust in hardware manufacturers and internet providers, among other things.
 Blockchain technology requires less trust than traditional systems and shortens the trust chain (but doesn't eliminate it entirely, which is a common mistake maximalist do).
 Open-source smart contracts on Ethereum let users verify contracts logic directly.
 These contracts can replace many trust-dependent societal functions, allowing for shorter trust chains in international settlements, and collaboration across the internet with very low trust barriers.

 ## Why Blockchains

 Blockchains provide a verifiable database and logic, creating coordination systems that require far less trust than current mechanisms (I really like Chris Dixon definition: “blockchains are computers that can make commitments”.
-This is another way of describing trust machines, commitments = trust enabler).
+This is another way of describing trust machines, because commitments = trust enabler).
 The internet scaled information transfer globally, but the trust component is still lacking.
 Blockchains matter because they fill this gap.
 Enhancing trust chains with math and cryptography avoids the errors of human trust transmission, as seen in Chinese Whispers.
 The idea is that humans don’t have to build these long trust chains, that gets eroded through time.
 You can use blockchains to reduce the length of these chains or make them more robust.
 More verifiability means more trust, and more trust means more collaboration.

 This is why I believe the blockchain is one of the greatest inventions of this century – it will enable us to collaborate on a whole new scale.
 The fight against trust entropy is here.
 We need blockchains to win.